Amazing (Inna song)

-"Amazing" is a song recorded by Romanian singer Inna for her 2009 debut studio album Hot.
+"Amazing" is a song recorded by Romanian singer Inna for her 2009 debut studio album, Hot.
 It was released as the fourth single from the record on 6 August 2009.
 Written and produced by Play & Win members Sebastian Barac, Radu Bolfea and Marcel Botezan, "Amazing" is a Pop Music track with a Spanish guitar and beats in its instrumentation.
 One reviewer regarded the song as being similar to Inna's past work, however, with the addition of new elements.
 Other music critics gave positive reviews of the single, and praised its construction and foresaw its commercial success.

 Play & Win were involved in a breach of contract controversy in August 2009, with Romanian singer Anca Badiu sustaining that "Amazing" had been originally intended for her before released by Inna.
 The song was aided by an accompanying music video premiered on 10 September 2009.
-Shot by Tom Boxer at the Atlantic ocean and near Lisbon, it portrays the singer surfing and being saved from drowning by a lifeguard.
+Shot by Tom Boxer at the Atlantic Ocean and near Lisbon (more precisely, in Colares), it portrays the singer surfing and being saved from drowning by a lifeguard.
 For further promotion, Inna also performed "Amazing" on several occasions, including at the 2010 Eska Music Awards and the MAD Video Music Awards.
 Commercially, the song topped the charts in Romania and Bulgaria, while reaching the top 20 in multiple other countries.
 It was also nominated in two categories at the 2010 Romanian Music Awards, and won in the Pop/Dance Song of the Year section at the 2010 Radio România Actualități Awards.